franxois/projects/rust-esp32/hello-world/README.md

 `cargo run` to build, flash and monitor the application on the esp32-c6

+`cargo run --release` to build, flash and monitor the application on the esp32-c6 more optimized (?)

 ## Code

 BLE example code is available at https://github.com/taks/esp32-nimble/tree/main/examples

 Send frames to web server

 Todo: